Sponsor a Child in Asia

 There are two SOS Children's Villages in the north of Kyrgyzstan, one in the capital Bishkek, the other in Cholpon Ata.

 A ninth SOS Children's Village opened in Nepal in March 2010 in Lumbini, in the west of the country.
-The SOS Children's Village consists of 15 family houses which can provide a new home for up to 150 children.
 We have been working in Nepal since the 1970s.

 We began working in Pakistan in 1977 when the first community was built in Lahore.
 Today, this SOS Children's Village is considered a model for modern child care in Pakistan.
 After the earthquake in Kashmir in 2005, SOS Children was named legal guardian of all unaccompanied children.
 An Emergency Relief Programme was initiated by us following the 2010 flooding.